 Intermediate Riding Clinic

-The Total Control Intermediate Riding Clinic is the perfect next step for newer riders who are looking to improve their skills on their own bike as well as riders that have recently gotten back into riding after years off.
+Developed by Total Control Training, the Intermediate Riding Clinic is the perfect next step for newer riders who are looking to improve their skills as well as riders that have recently returned to riding after years off.
 This course includes both classroom and on-cycle instruction.
 If you are under 21 and/or do not yet have your M1, you are not allowed to take this class without using it to get your license.